-Table 6, which follows, summarizes the alignment of Maine's HRTC with its goals, indicating that many of its goals are achieved through the mechanism of historic preservation.
+Table 6, below, summarizes the alignment of Maine's HRTC with its goals, indicating that many of its goals are achieved through the mechanism of historic preservation.

 Table 6.
-Alignment of HRTC design with goals Goal Alignment Historic Preservation Provides incentive for rehabilitation of certain historic buildings Buildings must be National Register of Historic Places eligible or listed or in certified local districts (36 MRSA §5219-BB(2)(B) &amp; 27 MRSA §511).
+Alignment of HRTC design with goals Goal Alignment Historic Provides incentive for rehabilitation of certain historic buildings Preservation Buildings must be National Register of Historic Places eligible or listed or in certified local districts (36 MRSA §5219-BB(2)(B) & 27 MRSA §511).
 Buildings must meet preservation standards to ensure historic character is retained (under 36 MRSA §5219-BB, the IRC 47(c)(2) defines eligible expenditures.
 Projects must meet Secretary of the Interior's Standards for Rehabilitation (36 MRSA §5219-BB(2)(A)).
 Small project credit is available for Maine projects that do not take the federal credit.
-Affordable Housing Provides increased (amplified) credit for new affordable housing projects (36 MRSA §5219-BB(3)).
+Affordable Housing Provides increased (amplified) credit for new affordable housing projects28 (36 MRSA §5219-BB(3)).
 Amplified credit increases annually if certain targets are not met (30-A MRSA §4722(1)(DD)(4)).
 Building must remain affordable housing for 30 years or amplified credit can be recaptured.
-The affordability requirements are captured in a restrictive covenant between MaineHousing and the owner of the building (36 MRSA §5219-BB(3) &amp; 30-A MRSA §4722(1)(DD).
-Federal rehabilitation credit can be used in conjunction with the low-income housing tax credit.
-Even when HTCs are not specifically designed to increase affordable housing (like Maine's credit is), there are potential links to the development of affordable housing because of spillover effects and ties to other affordable housing programs.
-Community Revitalization The credit is not directly designed to foster community revitalization, but advocates argue that historic preservation indirectly catalyzes further development in its vicinity and increases property values.
-Jobs & Economic Impacts The credit is not directly designed to foster job creation or economic impacts, but the rehabilitation of buildings requires construction/artisan jobs and for-profit building use.
-Projects often require work that isn't credit eligible, meaning construction is generated which does not require State financial support.
-Limitation to income-producing properties may be more likely to foster jobs (for non-rental property uses).
-Requirement that the property must remain in use for 5 years may be more likely to foster jobs by requiring continuing income-producing functions (for non-rental property uses).
+The affordability requirements are captured in a restrictive covenant between MaineHousing and the owner of the building (36 MRSA §5219-BB(3) & 30-A MRSA §4722(1)(DD).
+Federal rehabilitation credit can be used in conjunction with the low-income housing tax credit.29